floybix/floybix.github.io/_posts/2016-07-01-attempting-nab.md

 Incidentally, I think the **low FP rate** profile is the most reasonable.
 It balances one correctly detected anomaly to about 10 false positives; whereas the *standard* profile balances one to about 20 false positives, which seems excessive.
+And **low FN rate** is more like one to 30.

 #### Limitations

 Anyway, this effective time steps approach is interesting but obviously not a final solution.
-It has not way to detect when an expected event does _not_ occur; since there is no change of value involved.
+It has no way to detect when an expected event does _not_ occur, since there is no change of value involved.

 Ideally I think the system would be entrained to a rhythm according to